 What IT needs to predict, and possibly avert, these incidents is a system like the one the National Weather Service uses to predict and alert people to possible severe weather activity.
 These systems don’t just look at one factor.
 Instead, they assemble a set of all known risk factors to put together an overall picture of risk probability.

 Meteorologists know to look at geography, time of year, presence of thunderstorms, barometric pressure and trend, level of moisture at low to mid-level altitudes, and the presence of updrafts within their tornado prediction models.
-If these elements reach a certain range, favorable conditions for a tornado are about.
+If these elements reach a certain range, they create favorable conditions for a tornado.

 Authorities look at this risk analysis and determine whether to activate a watch or a warning and possible evacuation orders.
 Furthermore, the model enables authorities to localize the risk and target their preventive actions.

-A new AI-backed system created by Numerify will bring these same capabilities to IT organizations, allowing them to respond to potential impending disasters before they are able to cause major disruptions — and damage.
+A new AI-backed system created by Numerify brings these same capabilities to IT organizations, allowing them to respond to potential impending disasters before they are able to cause major disruptions — and damage.